megghaana/BeetBeep---A-Non-Invasive-Heart-Blcokage-Detection-Device/README.md

-# BeetBeep---A-Non-Invasive-Heart-Blcokage-Detection-Device
-# BeetBeep: Heart Blockage Detection using ConvLSTM and ECG Signals
+# BeetBeep: A Non-Invasive Heart Blockage Detection Device using ConvLSTM and ECG Sensors.

 BeetBeep is a deep learning-based diagnostic tool for non-invasive heart blockage detection using ECG time-series data.
 The model utilizes a ConvLSTM architecture to analyze patterns in ECG signals and achieve clinical-grade accuracy.